-GARDEN TO VASE WORKSHOP
+GARDEN TO VASE WORKSHOPS

 Flowers grown in a garden setting are, quite simply, the best materials it is possible to handle as arrangers.
 Flower arranging is much like seasonal cooking in that the quality and provenance of the produce is paramount.
 Cutting from a garden and arranging straight into the vase means arrangements are both as fresh as possible and of a garden-grown character not possible to source at larger floral wholesalers.
 They are not mass-grown or cultivated to be uniform - every flower is individual and quirky, varying from stem to stem in colour and shape, bringing a sense of spontaneity not only to the arrangements themselves but also to the creative process of arranging them.